 Your child’s safety is of paramount importance to our school and we have clear and consistent policies and procedures in place to ensure that your child is safe.
 We meet all of the statutory requirements and regularly monitor our safeguarding provision.

-We have a lead member of staff responsible for Child Protection and Safeguarding (Rebecca Mole, Headteacher) who meets regularly with the Lead Governor for Safeguarding (Mark Rogers, Vice Chair of Governors), to monitor the impact of what we have in place; also ensuring we adhere to all legislation.
-We also have two Deputy Designated Safeguarding Leads: Emily Binding and Amanda Scott.
+We have a lead member of staff responsible for Child Protection and Safeguarding (Rebecca Mole, Headteacher) who meets regularly with the Lead Governor for Safeguarding (Mark Rogers, Chair of Governors), to monitor the impact of what we have in place; also ensuring we adhere to all legislation.
+We also have one Deputy Designated Safeguarding Lead: Emily Binding.

 Below is an overview of the areas of school life which ensure the safety of our children:

 Safe recruitment of staff – including training of interview panel and all DBS checks.

 Clear and regularly reviewed policies - Safeguarding –including Child Protection, Accessibility, Behaviour, E-Safety –including Acceptable Use, Health and Safety and many other related policies.
 Please see policies in the Policy area of the website.

 Site safety – our school has security doors on the main entrance.
 All visitors report to the main office in order to gain access to the building.
 We have a secure fenced school boundary which is regularly inspected and improved where necessary.